marbl/canu/documentation/source/tutorial.rst

      TTTT         4 copy of distinct-4
       TTTT        4 copy of distinct-4
        TTTT       4 copy of distinct-4
-        TTTC      4 copy of distinct-4
+        TTTC      1 distinct-5
-         TTCG     1 distinct-5
+         TTCG     1 distinct-6
           TCGT    2 copy of distinct-1
-           CGTC   1 distinct-6
+           CGTC   1 distinct-7
-            GTCG  1 distinct-7
+            GTCG  1 distinct-8

 <tag>MerThreshold
   any kmer with count higher than N is not used
 <tag>MerDistinct
   pick a threshold so as to seed overlaps using this fraction of all distinct kmers in the input.
-In the example above, fraction 0.8572 of the k-mers (6/7) will be at or below threshold 2.
+In the example above, fraction 0.875 of the k-mers (7/8) will be at or below threshold 2.
 <tag>MerTotal
   pick a threshold so as to seed overlaps using this fraction of all kmers in the input.
-In the example above, fraction 0.6364 of the k-mers (7/11) will be at or below threshold 2.
+In the example above, fraction 0.667 of the k-mers (8/12) will be at or below threshold 2.
 <tag>FrequentMers
   don't compute frequent kmers, use those listed in this fasta file